pathoam/solana/bench-exchange/README.md

 Investors will initially query the exchange to discover their current balance for each type of token.
 If the investor does not already have an account for each type of token, they will submit account requests.
-Matchers as well will request accounts to hold the tokens they earn by initiating trade swaps.
+Matchers as well will request accounts to hold the tokens they earn by initiating trades.

 ```rust
 /// Supported token types